ggeorg0/llm-prompts/README.md

 # My LLM Prompts

-This repository contains useful system and user LLM prompts that I wrote for myself.
-The prompts are generally applicable to any LLM.
+This repository acts like a storage for my prompts for the Large Language Models (LLMs).
+These prompts are generally applicable to any modern LLM, but the specific behavior may vary from model to model.

-Promts are arranged according to the size of the models.
+Prompts are arranged according to the size of the models.
 If a prompt works with smaller models, it should also perform well with larger ones.

 ## >= 3B params
 ---